-NEVADA Statute(s) and regulation(s) NEV.
+NEVADA Statute(s) and NEV.
 REV. STAT.
-ANN. §§ 439.985 to 439.994 (West 2021) Does state allow SSPs by statute/regulation?
-Yes.
-Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
-Unknown.
-Program components § 439.985 - legislative declaration; the purpose of this act is to enable the use of sterile hypodermic devices and other related material for use among people who inject drugs for the purpose of reducing the intravenous transmission of diseases.
-439.987 - allows a governmental entity, nonprofit corporation, public health program, medical facility, or a person who has a fiscal sponsor who is a 501(c)(3) corporation, to establish a sterile hypodermic syringe program. § 439.988 - requires the State Board of Health to establish guidelines governing the operation of the program which provide for the recording of the quantities of hypodermic devices distributed and collected by the program and the procedures for the safe collection and disposal of used hypodermic devices. § 439.989 - requires programs to: establish and follow procedures for the safe collection and disposal of used hypodermic devices and other related material; provide community outreach and educational programs concerning the safer use of hypodermic devices and safe disposal; report the quantities of hypodermic devices distributed and collected by the program at least semiannually. § 439.990 - requires program staff and volunteers to complete training in certain areas, including the policies and procedures of the program, legal and law enforcement issues and policies regarding hypodermic devices, overdose prevention and response, risk of bloodborne diseases, methods for preventing transmission or contraction of bloodborne diseases, dangers of injecting drugs, information regarding HIV and hepatitis, safe disposal of hypodermic devices, and cultural competency.
+ANN. §§ 439.985 to 439.994 (West 2021); regulation(s) NEV.
+REV. STAT.
+ANN. § 453.336 (West 2021) Does state allow SSPs by Yes. statute/regulation?
+1 651 Do any municipalities or Unknown. counties within state allow or ban SSPs by ordinance or regulation?
+Program components § 439.985 - legislative declaration; the purpose of this act is to enable the use of sterile hypodermic devices and other related material for use among people who inject drugs for the purpose of reducing the intravenous transmission of diseases. § 439.987 - allows a governmental entity, nonprofit corporation, public health program, medical facility, or a person who has a fiscal sponsor who is a 501(c)(3) corporation, to establish a sterile hypodermic syringe program. § 439.988 - requires the State Board of Health to establish guidelines governing the operation of the program which provide for the recording of the quantities of hypodermic devices distributed and collected by the program and the procedures for the safe collection and disposal of used hypodermic devices. § 439.989 - requires programs to: establish and follow procedures for the safe collection and disposal of used hypodermic devices and other related material; provide community outreach and educational programs concerning the safer use of hypodermic devices and safe disposal; report the quantities of hypodermic devices distributed and collected by the program at least semiannually. § 439.990 - requires program staff and volunteers to complete training in certain areas, including the policies and procedures of the program, legal and law enforcement issues and policies regarding hypodermic devices, overdose prevention and response, risk of bloodborne diseases, methods for preventing transmission or contraction of bloodborne diseases, dangers of injecting drugs, information regarding HIV and hepatitis, safe disposal of hypodermic devices, and cultural competency.

-NEVADA

-Program components (continued) § 439.991 - a sterile hypodermic device program may provide sterile hypodermic devices and other related material for safer injection drug use and information concerning the risks associated with the use of controlled substances, drug dependence treatment services, support services for people with drug dependence and their families, methods for preventing the transmission or contraction of bloodborne diseases, employment and vocational training services and centers, and legal aid services.

-§ 439.992 - immunity from civil liability for the state, any political subdivision thereof, the sterile hypodermic device program, and program staff and volunteers.

-§ 439.993 - confidentiality of records.

-§ 439.994 - discrimination prohibited.
+NEVADA Program components (continued) § 439.991 - a sterile hypodermic device program may provide sterile hypodermic devices and other related material for safer injection drug use and information concerning the risks associated with the use of controlled substances, drug dependence treatment services, support services for people with drug dependence and their families, methods for preventing the transmission or contraction of bloodborne diseases, employment and vocational training services and centers, and legal aid services. § 439.992 - immunity from civil liability for the state, any political subdivision thereof, the sterile hypodermic device program, and program staff and volunteers. § 439.993 - confidentiality of records. § 439.994 - discrimination prohibited.
+Miscellaneous provisions § 453.336 - unlawful to knowingly or intentionally possess a controlled substance, unless such substance was obtained directly from, or pursuant to, a prescription or order of a physician; it is not a violation of this section if a person possesses a trace amount of a controlled substance and that trace amount is in or on a hypodermic device obtained from a sterile hypodermic device program.
+Recently proposed legislation None.

-Miscellaneous provisions N/A

-Recently proposed None.

-legislation